modikhw1/hagen_ta/QUESTION_BATTERY.md

 ```
 Can you describe what makes a video premise feel "clever" vs "obvious"?

 Different people have different propensities to what they find amusing.
 If someone is very simple or not comedically adjusted to extreme/absurdist/subtle types of humor, then a simple scenario or simple dialogue can go a long way.
 In the two clips you described, the first video of someone being interrupted by a customer, before eating, is a fairly "simple" premise.
-It's something that doesn't win any prices of unique setups, or trying to "say anything", or take a position or show off a certain personality trait.
+It's something that doesn't win any prizes of unique setups, or trying to "say anything", or take a position or show off a certain personality trait.
 It's a common scenario, people understand it and it doesn't contain a lot of interesting aspects, but it can be amusing for people who like simple stuff.

 The second video is also within the safe realm, but has more cleverness to it due to implying that the story is set in another dimension, first eating some dessert, and then being alluded to being in a dream-state, where the two colleagues are in a car and the person eating dessert was biting his friend's arm.
 This has some more creativity to it.